Sea Containers House

 Sea Containers House is a prominent building on the south bank of the River Thames, west of Blackfriars Bridge, in London.

 Location

 Sea Containers House is located towards the eastern end of London's South Bank cultural area, and is within the London Borough of Southwark.
-A continuous river-side walkway, actually part of the Thames Path, passes in front of and below the building, and links it with near river-side attractions such as the Festival Hall, the National Theatre, the Tate Modern, the Oxo Tower and the Globe Theatre.
+A continuous river-side walkway, actually part of the Thames Path, passes in front of and below the building, and links it with near river-side attractions such as the Festival Hall, the National Theatre, the Tate Modern, the Globe Theatre and the adjacent Oxo Tower.